acend/container-basics-training/content/en/docs/08/_index.md

 ```

 You see that every request coming to port 8080 on your local machine is forwarded to your Docker instance's port 80.
 If you now type <http://LOCALHOST:8080/index.php> in your browser you should get the message: "Welcome to Docker...".

-{{% alert title="Note for Webshell" color="primary" %}}

-* Instead of using a browser, you can also use `curl http://LOCALHOST:8080/index.php`.
-* <http://LOCALHOST:8080/db.php> will produce an error.
+<http://LOCALHOST:8080/db.php> will produce an error.
 This is on purpose.
 Please be patient until the end of lab 10!

+{{% alert title="Note for Webshell" color="primary" %}}

+* Instead of the browser use `curl http://LOCALHOST:8080/index.php`.
 {{% /alert %}}

 {{% alert title="Note for play-with-docker.com" color="primary" %}}
-To access the frontend app, you have to use a special URL
+To access the frontend app use a special URL

 * Copy the SSH connection command (`ssh ip172-18-0-30-bcvhrp0abk8g00cnf9jg@direct.labs.play-with-docker.com`)
 * Remove *ssh* and replace the **@** with a **.**
 * With that URL you will see the app page: `ip172-18-0-30-bcvhrp0abk8g00cnf9jg.direct.labs.play-with-docker.com`
 {{% /alert %}}

-We have succeded in running our own app inside a container.
+We have succeded in running our own app inside a container 🎉.